Mounted law enforcement officers on patrol during a shift

 1. Prioritize Sleep and Recovery

-Sleep is the cornerstone of adaptation.
-For shift workers, this principle is more important, not less, than it is for athletes with standard schedules.
-Every training adaptation, strength gain, aerobic improvement, tissue repair, requires sleep to consolidate.
-When sleep is inconsistent, adaptation is inconsistent.
+Sleep is the cornerstone of adaptation, and for shift workers that principle matters more, not less, than it does for athletes on a standard schedule.
+Every adaptation, strength gains, aerobic improvement, and tissue repair, requires sleep to consolidate.
+When sleep is inconsistent, adaptation is inconsistent, and shift work makes consistent sleep the hardest variable to control.

 What quality sleep delivers for shift-working athletes: